14 Top-Rated Attractions & Things to Do in Parksville, BC

 While human admirers come with high-powered binoculars, spotting scopes, and camera lenses, Brant geese are oblivious to all the fuss and have only one thing on their mind: Eelgrass.
 The rich beach and estuary habitats of eelgrass are the Brant's favorite place for takeout before flying to the most northerly nesting location of any goose species.

 The Nature Trust of British Columbia (with help from local organizers and volunteers) hosts the Brant Wildlife Festival to celebrate this small but mighty goose.
-Festival activities for all ages and interests include: guided wildlife viewing and river walks, nature camps, and art exhibitions.
+Festival activities for all ages and interests include: guided wildlife viewing and river walks, forest tours, nature camps, movie nights, seafood demonstrations, and art exhibitions.

 10. Dive into Water Adventures